Root Canal Therapy

 - Swollen or tender gums

 Sometimes there are no symptoms or little experiences of pain.
 This is usually because the pulp has already necrosed, resulting to complications such as:

 An abscess may still be present despite the tooth not hurting.

 In cases of tooth injury caused by accidents or sports injury, neighbouring teeth may suffer additional, unnoticed injury which can only be detected by a dental exam.
-It is important to see a dentist after experiencing injury, even if there are no visible chips or cracks.
+It is important to see an emergency dentist Sydney after experiencing injury, even if there are no visible chips or cracks.